kayy/AnimatorAccess/Doc/README-Advanced.md

 ## SmartFormat Template

 [SmartFormat](https://github.com/scottrippey/SmartFormat.NET) is currently used as template enginge to generate the code.
-The template can be found under:
+There are OS dependent template files due to different line endings on UNIX and Windows.
+The templates can be found under:
-_InstallationDir_/Editor/Templates/DefaultTemplate.txt
+_InstallationDir_/Editor/Templates/DefaultTemplate-UNIX.txt
+_InstallationDir_/Editor/Templates/DefaultTemplate-Win.txt

 ## Moving Animator Access Menu
 If you want to move the menu for Animator Access from top menu to a different location: